Maumagnaguagno/HyperTensioN/docs/Custom.md

 Two examples are available: [N-Queens](../examples/n_queens/N_Queens.rb) and [Sudoku](../examples/sudoku/Sudoku.rb).

 A module represents the domain with methods and operators, according to the [API](../README.md#api "Jump to API"), and reused for different problems.
-Problems may be in a separate file or generated during run-time.
+Problems may be in a separate file or generated at run-time.
 Since HyperTensioN uses **metaprogramming**, there is a need to specify which Ruby methods may be used by the [planner](../README.md#algorithm "Jump to Algorithm").
 This specification declares operator visibility and how each task can be decomposed in the domain structure.